 Due Dates (Anticipated): May 2027 (Full application deadline, projected)

-Summary: Supports evidence-based projects to promote mental health, prevent suicide, and reduce substance misuse in rural and tribal North Dakota communities.
+Summary: Funds evidence-based, collaborative projects to promote mental health and prevent suicide/substance misuse among rural and tribal North Dakota residents.

-Key Information: Applicants must serve rural or tribal ND residents; urban-based entities must show at least 50% rural population served.
+Key Information: Applicants must serve rural or tribal ND residents; urban entities are only eligible if at least 50% of the population served is rural.